chrismar-dev/Hackathon-Finder/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+A clean interface to improve readability and site navigation

 ## Video Walkthrough